If you are using windows, please download Git bash for this session if you do not have it already installed.

 While the class will be interactive throughout, at the end, Emily gives you free rein to practice using plumbing commands, empowering you with the ability to interact with and use Git on a low level.

-Emily Xie is a software engineer at Squarespace.
-Previously, she spent her days making art with code as a Tech Resident at Pioneer Works, a Brooklyn-based experimental arts center.
+Emily Xie is an engineer at Sotheby’s.
+Previously, she worked at Squarespace and made art with code as a tech resident at Pioneer Works, a Brooklyn-based experimental arts center.
 Outside of work, Emily enjoys cooking, photography, and video games.

 Comments on this page are now closed.